ibm-cloud-docs/Cloudant/api/cloudant_query.md

 }
 ```
 Partial indexes are not currently used by the query planner unless specified
-by a `use_index` field, so we need to modify the original query:
+by a `use_index` field, so you must modify the original query:
 ```
 {
   "selector": {